AliFatahadoost/JaliFrame-Stand-Alone/README.md

 }
 ```

-The order is determined by:
+The order comes from:

 ```java
 .setColumnNames(...)
 ```

-Therefore:
+For example:

 ```java
 .setColumnNames(